leticiagcapovilla/mywikitest/home/Groups/FAC/amplif_fac_mag_tol.md

 ### Magnet Tolerances

-According to the subsection [[FAC:Amplification Factors and Magnet Tolerances#Amplification Factors | Amplification Factors]], the amplification factor of each error in each magnet depends on the orbit correction system used to counter-act its effect.
+According to the subsection [Amplification Factors](#Amplification Factors), the amplification factor of each error in each magnet depends on the orbit correction system used to counter-act its effect.
 Thus, for the Sirius storage ring it is possible to define three kinds of amplification factors: without orbit correction (AF w/o COR), with the slow orbit correction system (AF w/ SOFB) and with the fast orbit correction system (AF w/ FOFB); each of them is adequate to study a specific set of errors, depending on their time dependence:

 * AF w/ SOFB: for alignment, excitation, or errors due drifts (thermal or floor) or other source which varies slowly with time (less than 0.5Hz);
 * AF w/ FOFB: for errors with medium frequency spectrum, such as ripple and low harmonics of power supplies, fundamental modes of girder vibrations (from 0.5Hz to ~200Hz);